miyuki/benchmarking-proposal/proposal.md

 ```

 The implementation shall treat a call to `keep` as-if `keep` outputs each
-byte of it's argument's object representation into an unspecified output
+byte of its argument's object representation into an unspecified output
 device.

-The implementation shall treat a call to `touch` as-if, `touch` reads
+The implementation shall treat a call to `touch` as-if `touch` reads
-each byte of it's argument's object represenation from an unspecified input
+each byte of its argument's object represenation from an unspecified input
 device.
 The actual value of the argument remains unchanged, but the
 implementation is not allowed to rely on that when performing optimization.
 If
 T is const-qualified, the program is ill-formed.